warash/in-60-seconds/PITCHME.md

 ---

-#### use ShareReplay(1) and DistinctUntilChanged with observables
+#### use ShareReplay(1) and DistinctUntilChanged() with observables
 @ul[list-spaced-bullets]
-- always use shareReplay(1) on streams you wanna make public and use with async inside your view
+- always use shareReplay(1) on streams you wanna make public and expect to have many subscribers
-- to prevent view model computation if no needed select from golbal state only dependant properties and add distinctUntiChanged(isEqual)
+- to prevent view model computation when unecessary select from golbal state only dependant properties and add distinctUntiChanged(isEqual)
 @ulend
 ---